adad184/MMPlaceHolder/README.md

 Changelog
 ===============
-v1.6  now you can control the visible of frame & arrow & text by
+v1.6  now you can control the visibility of frame & arrow & text by

 ```objc